The Satkosia Tiger Reserve Roadtrip

 Next day, we checked out from the hotel around 10AM, for our final leg of journey towards Satkosia.
 After a leisurely drive through the back roads, reached the Satkosia Sands Resort around 1PM.
 The route was not much of a hassle, as I was simply following Google Maps.
 This day also we climbed some ghat roads after crossing Hindol – but nowhere as close to the day before.

-Satkosia Sand Resort in Tikarpada
+Satkosia Sands Resort in Tikarpada

-Satkosia Sand Resort is in Tikarpada South (Badmul).
+Satkosia Sands Resort is in Tikarpada South (Badmul).
 This is a relatively new facility – inaugurated only in 2015.
 And the camping grounds are open only in the winters.
 When we asked why – the answer is simple – it’s too hot in summer, and infested with alligators in monsoon!

 The resort has 8 tents, with attached bathrooms in everyone.
 There is a common dining area, and areas for playing badminton and beach volley ball.
 The location of the tents is on sand beds of the Mahanadi.
 However, to access the river itself – you need to walk on sand about 300m.
 The good part to it?
 You get to visualize an awesome sunset on the river bank!